Gluten-Free Cheez-Its

 ANYWAY.

-2 weeks late, I'd like to mark the occasion of the book release, by sharing one of the recipes from Beyond Flour 2: Cheese crackers.
+2 weeks late, I'd like to mark the occasion of the book release, by sharing one of the recipes from Beyond Flour 2: homemade cheese crackers.

 Gluten-Free Cheez-Its

-This is one of a few cracker recipes in the book, including butter crackers (Like Ritz), and a grainy rectangular cracker inspired by my favourite from my pre-GF days, Vinta.
+This gluten-free cheez its recipe is one of a few cracker recipes in the book, including butter crackers (Like Ritz), and a grainy rectangular cracker inspired by my favourite from my pre-GF days, Vinta.

 I've just never really been into the commercially available GF crackers, you know?

-They tend to cost an insane amount of money, and tend to be either mini hockey pucks, or basically compressed powder.
+They tend to cost an exorbitant amount of money, and tend to be either mini hockey pucks, or basically compressed powder.

 Also: They almost always taste like sadness.

-I wanted crispy, flaky crackers that tasted right.
-Buttery, flavourful crackers with airy layers... that would also hold up to being served with toppings.
+I wanted flaky, crispy crackers that tasted right.
+Buttery, flavourful homemade gluten free crackers with airy layers... that would also hold up to being served with toppings.

 It was a tall order, but I did it!